 This core module aims to provide all students with an understanding of research as a process from research question construction and systematic examination and synthesis of existing knowledge, through research design, data collection and analysis, to reporting and dissemination.
 It will equip students with skills to develop the research protocol for their dissertation and project management strategies that they can apply during the course, and beyond.
-In addition, this module will introduce students to the regulatory and ethical frameworks relevant to population health research and the involvement of patients and the public in research.

 Module Learning Outcomes: